John Gray (socialist): Later works

+Not many copies of The Social System were sold and Gray published nothing more on the subject for eleven years.
+During this time he married Jane Renny and they had at least two children, one of whom died in infancy.
+He remained in partnership with his brother James and their newspaper, The North British Advertiser, flourished, eventually achieving a circulation of 19,000.
+By the early 1840s he was wealthy enough to live at Faldonside, a large country house near Galashiels.

-Not many copies of The Social System were sold In 1848 Gray gave a series of lectures to the Edinburgh Philosophical Institution, which were published as Lectures on the Nature and Use of Money.
+Gray's subsequent writings were primarily concerned with elaborating his views on the defects of the existing monetary system and the importance of production becoming the cause of demand.
+The aims and basic mechanisms of his Social System were still intact, but he allowed greater scope for market forces.
+In An Efficient Remedy for the Distress of Nations (1842) production would still be controlled by the NCC, but retail distribution would be in private hands and prices would be regulated only by competition amongst the vendors.
+In 1848 Gray gave a series of lectures to the Edinburgh Philosophical Institution, which were published as Lectures on the Nature and Use of Money.
 In this book he still claimed that he had not changed his opinions but was now simplifying his plan in order to make it easier to introduce.
 In doing so he showed more faith in laissez-faire economics that he had previously.
 His system would now be further deregulated to allow manufacturers to determine the amount of profit they could build into their selling price, limited only by competition.
 The only regulation involved in fixing the price would be a minimum wage.